Bankruptcy Lawyer Tampa, FL

 Why You Need a Bankruptcy Lawyer Tampa, FL Trusts for Declaring Bankruptcy

 Declaring bankruptcy can be a useful way for people to overcome burdensome debt.
-Many clients who have consulted with a bankruptcy lawyer serving Tampa, FL at The Law Office of Michael A. Ziegler, P.L. have found immense relief regarding their financial struggles.
+Many clients who have consulted with Ziegler Diamond Law: Debt Fighters, bankruptcy lawyers serving Tampa, FL, have found immense relief regarding their financial struggles.
 We have been dedicated to offering advice to those going through monetary turmoil for many years.
 We understand the importance of financial stability in our client’s lives.
 We can offer words of wisdom, help you fill out the bankruptcy paperwork, and even represent you in court if needed.
 Here are some things we like our clients to know about bankruptcy, including why it is so important to hire a knowledgeable bankruptcy lawyer in Tampa, FL:

 Understanding the Bankruptcy Chapters

-- Chapter 7 = otherwise referred to as liquidation bankruptcy, this is when a portion of the person’s debts are discharged in exchange for giving up a portion of their property.
-In order to qualify for Ch.
-7, you will likely need to pass a means test.
+- Chapter 7 (also referred to as “liquidation” bankruptcy): this is when a portion of the person’s debts are discharged in exchange for giving up a portion of their property.
+In order to qualify for Chapter 7, you will likely need to pass a “means test.”
 A Tampa, FL, bankruptcy lawyer can explain what this test is, and the requirements to pass it.

-- Chapter 13 = this type of bankruptcy is also known as reorganization bankruptcy.
-It includes a repayment plan where the debtor has around 3-5 years to pay back debts.
+- Chapter 13 (also referred to as “reorganization” bankruptcy): includes a repayment plan where the debtor has around 3-5 years to pay back debts.
 The debtor may have to pay the entirety of their debts back, or only a portion.
 If the debtor makes payments consistently in good faith, the rest of their debts may be erased at the end of the term.

 A Tampa, FL Bankruptcy Lawyer You Can Rely On